ci-compass/cicf/week08-cloud-computing/slides/slides.md

 - **DNS**: Domain to IP resolution (e.g., Route 53)
 - **Load Balancers**: Traffic distribution (e.g., AWS ELB)
 - **Virtual Networks**: Isolated setups (e.g., AWS VPC)
+- **Security and Access Control**: Tools and policies to secure network traffic and restrict access (e.g., firewalls, access control lists, VPN, TLS)
+- **Network Monitoring and Analytics**

 ::: {.notes}

-Connect: "Networking ties it together—DNS finds your site, load balancers share the load."
+Networking ties it together.

+DNS finds your site.

+Load balancers share the load between various services or servers.

+You probably do not want to route all communication between your servers over the public internet.
+You want an exclusive private route between them.
+So you would use something like AWS VPC (Virtual Private Cloud).

 :::